 Mathematics Research Seminar

-- Spring 2014 and 2015: Multiplicative Preservers of the C-Numerical Range (this also produced an honors project; student: Samantha Fairchild)
+- Spring 2014 and 2015: Multiplicative Preservers of the C-Numerical Range (this also produced an honors project; Samantha Fairchild)

 Summer Research Institute

 For several weeks every summer, students from the Natural Sciences and Mathematics engage in research with our professors.
 The latest math projects are listed below.

 - 2018: Coadjoint Orbits on Unipotent Groups (students: Caleb Lyon and Nathaniel Parks)

 - 2017: Optimal Photosynthate Allocation Strategies for the Northern Pitcher Plant (students: Ben Reber and Brielle Kwarta)

 - 2016: The Structure of a 2-adic Mandelbrot Set (students: Jonathon Yuly and Kyle Craft) (results published in peer-reviewed journal here)

 - 2014: Applying Dynamic Amino Acid Interaction Preferences to Gaussian Network Model (students: RD Marek and Gus Gula)

 Our students regularly present at regional and national mathematics conferences.
 Here are some recent presentations.